Attendee Reviews of The American MedAesthetic Association (AMAA) February 2017 Boot Camp

 Benefits of Membership in the American MedAesthetic Association:

 We believe MedAesthetic Practitioners are deserving of an organization dedicated specifically to us, as well as an identity of our own–instead of simply being termed Non-Core.
-Initial focus is on the fundamentals of minimally invasive aesthetic medicine and associated areas of interest including: neurotoxins, cosmetic injectable fillers, microcannula use, IPL, lasers, radio-frequency, Platelet-Rich Plasma, Platelet-Rich Fibrin Matrix, microneedling, current stem cell guidelines, skin care, cosmoceuticals, and chemical peels.
-Of special interest are associated areas of interest to MAP: hormone replacement therapy (bio-identical hormones) and concierge medicine.
+Initial focus is on the fundamentals of minimally invasive aesthetic medicine and associated areas of interest including: neurotoxins, cosmetic injectable fillers, microcannula use, thread-lifts, IPL, lasers, radio-frequency, Platelet-Rich Plasma, microneedling, stem cells, skin care, cosmoceuticals, and chemical peels.
 The AMAA is also a strong proponent of teaching a crucial aspect of success in aesthetic medicine–virtually neglected by medical training programs–the business of medicine.

 The AMAA welcomes Dermatologists and Plastic Surgeons–who are dedicated to teaching all–as faculty to share their knowledge with us in recognition that aesthetic medicine research and advances are directly attributable to Core Physicians–but also is inclusive of MAP who have become experts in their focused clinical areas.